ismasan/ismaelcelis.com/content/posts/decide-evolve-react-pattern-in-ruby.md

 end

 # We can now react to Events::ItemOutOfStock and show a notice to the user,
-# offer them alternatives of discounts, etc.
+# offer them alternatives or discounts, etc.
 react Events::ItemOutOfStock do |cart, event|
   # ...
 end